2004:

 "My adventures in Wonderland began when I followed the White Rabbit down the rabbit hole.
 All of a sudden, I fell!
 Down, down, down!" -Alice

-Disneyland's monorail debuts
+Disneyland's Monorail debuts

 "Heigh-Ho" has been developing of late as a closing number for a night-club set, being one of those free-wheeling tunes with an orthodox structure, which lends itself to creating a climactic feeling of excitement."